Chomps: A Case Study on Leveraging Certifications to Drive Brand Growth

 • Whole30 Approved

-Trends and analytics companies report having found that there has been an increase in consumers seeking alternative third-party certifications to validate if a product fits within their personal eating philosophy, or food tribe within the past 10 years.
+Trends and analytics companies report having found that there has been an increase in consumers seeking alternative third-party certifications to validate if a product fits within their personal eating philosophy or food tribe within the past 10 years.
 [11]

 Project Non-GMO Verified is a third-party certification program that signifies to consumers that a product meets the requirements of a Non-Gmo product by way of not containing any genetically modified ingredients.